AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

     https://copy.com/tA0l06zDrJNNDKVL
     Login/password: openjdk / openjdk123

 These images are also available via portable drives to be copied from.
-In either case you will need to Import it as an Appliance via VirtualBox.
+In either case you will need to _Import it as an Appliance via VirtualBox_.

 or